-> Enabling works start from 1 April – late September (weather dependent) with site set-up, service relocation work, footpath upgrade along the South-side of Hingaia Road and installation of new drainage pipe and rain gardens.
+Enabling works started 1 April until to late September with site set-up, service relocation work, footpath upgrade along the South-side of Hingaia Road and installation of new drainage pipe and rain gardens.

-> Two coat seal pavement widening on south side of Hingaia Road.
+Two coat seal pavement widening on south side of Hingaia Road.

 New footpath cycle path work on south side of Hingaia Road.

 Construction on the Northern side of Hingaia Road and start in late December 2019 - April 2020.
 This will involve service relocation, road widening work, installing new pedestrian footpath and cycle lanes.

 Installation of traffic lights at the Kuhanui Drive/Papaka Road intersection and localised widening work from January 2020 - April 2020.

 A key feature of the upgrade is the widening of Hingaia Road to a 4-lane road, one additional lane on both sides of the road.
 The proposed additional lanes will improve travel times for buses and vehicles and help reduce congestion along the existing traffic lanes.

 Signalised intersection - Kuhanui Drive/Papaka Road

 To reduce congestion and improve safety, Hingaia Road intersection with Kuhanui Drive/Papaka Road will be upgraded with: